letscontrolit/GUIEasy/README.md

 Y = minor version number: any new features or updates will render at least a minor bump.
 This is always set manually when an official new release is deployed.

-Z = minimal version number: any change in source code will be followed by a bump in the minimal version number.
+Z = revision version number: any change in source code will be followed by a bump in the revision version number.
 This is always set automatically each night by our robot.
 Official releases will always reset this number back to zero and at only very rare occasions (critical bug fix etc.) be part of a official release version.